 Once you have done all these calculations to spread your monthly wage well, try to set aside money for the fun stuff.
 Remember to spread that across the four weeks too.
 Having wiggle room to enjoy a few treats helps you keep to your plan.
 However, enjoying one big blast then a dull three weeks is too tempting to go over budget.

 Also, try to put money aside each month for an emergency fund.
 This is for unexpected expenses not mentioned above.
 If the months go by and you don’t use it, it could be a holiday fund!

 Having a plan to spread your income across the month is great, but don’t forget to refer to it regularly to make sure you’re on track.
 It is sensible to keep receipts too, and keep checking your spending is not going above the cash you have to last until payday.

 Having lots of your bills paid at once can be a source of great relief too.
-You know the big stuff is dealt with and you won’t be fretting about the prospect of having to pay rent, for example, when your monthly cash is dwindling.
+But, then, you know the big stuff is dealt with, and you won’t be fretting about the prospect of having to pay rent, for example, when your monthly cash is dwindling.

 Having Money to Spend Every Week

 Making a clear plan to spread a monthly income can still leave you facing a shortfall.
-It is more common than you think.
+Unfortunately, it is more common than you think.

 You may want to consider a short term loan from a verified and reliable lender to help you out instead if you are confident that you can settle your payday loan from future monthly income.